AlexandreCK/ING-BUS/README.md

    npm run dev
    ```
    This will start the development server and you can view the project by navigating to the provided link in the console in your web browser.
+   If you run into an "operation not permitted error", navigate to this path \ing-bus\node_modules\.vite, delete the "deps" directorty and try again.

 ## Usage
 ### Interactive Map